-Copyright © Lisa Stewart 2018 - 3033
+Copyright © Lisa Stewart 2022 - 3033

-outback sci-fi - live performance in mixed media installation at Watch This Space ARI,
+outback sci-fi - live performance in mixed media installation at Watch This Space ARI, Mparntwe, Australia

 Live performance within a staged habitat constructed for a human body.
 Using sound, installation, special effects and a hammock suspended body to hybridise natural and synthetic experience.
 The work examines some habits, hypocrisies and yearnings of urbanised humans and their attempts to connect to the natural world.
 Exploring misunderstandings of landscape, the romanticisation of nature whilst wearing insect repellent, latent animal urges, and the ever-present consumable plastic-ness of today’s world.

-+ Hammock made from: old tent interior and rope sourced at Mparntwe tip shop, Woolworth’s plastic shopping bags; charcoal from petrol station bought Australian eucalyptus wood burnt at Finke River Two Mile camping area; imported materials manufactured in Australia and Abroad: PVA wood glue from Bunnings, Liquid Latex, impasto medium, powdered paint, gouache paint, acrylic paint.
++ Hammock made from: old tent interior and rope sourced at Alice Springs tip shop, Woolworth’s plastic shopping bags; charcoal from petrol station bought Australian eucalyptus wood burnt at Finke River Two Mile camping area; imported materials manufactured in Australia and Abroad: PVA wood glue from Bunnings, Liquid Latex, impasto medium, powdered paint, gouache paint, acrylic paint.

-+ Backing track sound piece made from: naturally occurring and fabricated sound samples, instruments & vocals, collected and produced by the artist in Watch This Space ARI Mparntwe, Berlin, and Lorne, Victoria; manipulated and distorted samples of USA hip-hop tracks (by Dr Dre. and Tweet), downloaded from the Internet in Melbourne; midi instrument banks from Native Instruments Maschine titled ‘Desert Wind’ & ‘Didgeridoo Bell’; loops from Protools.
++ Backing track sound piece made from: naturally occurring and fabricated sound samples, instruments & vocals, collected and produced by the artist in Watch This Space ARI Alice Springs, Berlin, and Lorne, Victoria; manipulated and distorted samples of USA hip-hop tracks (by Dr Dre. and Tweet), downloaded from the Internet in Melbourne; midi instrument banks from Native Instruments Maschine titled ‘Desert Wind’ & ‘Didgeridoo Bell’; loops from Protools.